gregoryverghese/stigTweet/README.md

 Detecting Stigma towards Schizophrenia from Twitter using Neural Embedding Models
 ========================================================================================

-This project explored diﬀerent language models to detect stigma towards Schizophrenia from Twitter posts.
+This project explored diﬀerent language representation models to detect stigma towards Schizophrenia from Twitter posts.
 I build upon the study by Jilka et al using two other types of language representations and try to improve on a baseline bag of words model that scored 85% accuracy.
 Using neural word embeddings we achieve an accuracy of 89% with a Support Vector Machine (SVM) classiﬁer with the Word2Vec model.
-Finally, I explored deep contextualised word embeddings (BERT model) and get a maximum accuracy of 92% and an average accuracy of 90%.
-Furthermore, I ﬁnd that despite a signiﬁcantly smaller data set (13k tweets) the trained FastText and Word2Vec models perform better than the standard pre-trained GloVe model (trained on over 2 billion general subject tweets) which scores only 81%.
-I then explored character embedding models and found the best accuracy was only 71%.
-Finally, using vector arithmetic to represent word analogies I ﬁnd interesting results for my embedding vectors with intuitively satisfying answers to word analogies like the following
+Finally, using, deep contextualised word embeddings (BERT) the model achieved 92% and 90% for maxmium and average accuracy respectively.
+In addition, despite a signiﬁcantly smaller data set (13k tweets) the trained FastText and Word2Vec models performed better than the standard pre-trained GloVe model (trained on over 2 billion general subject tweets) which scored 81%.
+Character embedding models scored 71%.
+Interestingly, word embeddings can be interogated using vector arithmetic to represent word analogies such as.

 <p align="center">
     <strong> bipolar + medication = wit</strong>